OVERVIEW

 -

-Solar modules are commonly mistaken to create glare; however, light is absorbed by the module opposed to reflected.
-A glint and glare analysis will be complete to enure nominal impacts.
+Solar modules are commonly mistaken to create glare; however, light is absorbed by the module instead of reflected.
+A glint and glare analysis will be complete to ensure no impacts.

 2021

-The majority of 2021 will be spent undergoing consultation and notification with stakeholders within 800m of the Project as well as addressing concerns from the greater Parkland County community regarding our proposed land use bylaw amendment.
+The first half of 2021 will be spent undergoing consultation and notification with stakeholders within 800m of the Project as well as addressing concerns from the greater Leduc County community.
+Field studies and solar array design will be performed concurrently.

 2022

-VGI will complete professional third-party studies to evaluate potential impacts as described within the Impact Management section of this information package.
-All findings will be shared with the public as part of our Alberta Utility Commission (AUC) application for regulatory approval.
+Prior to 2022, VGI will complete professional third-party studies to evaluate potential impacts as described within the Impact Management section of this information package.
+All findings will be shared through the project website an included as part of our Alberta Utility Commission (AUC) application for regulatory approval.

 2023